nemanjaandjelkovic/jobrunrrbt/README.md

 ### Dashboard

-Before start dashboard you need to run backend for full functionality.
+Before running the dashboard you need to run backend for full functionality.

 - **Install node version 14+**